torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 For example, as there is only one instance of each controller, utility type controllers such as freezer which can be useful in all hierarchies could only be used in one.
-The issue is exacerbated by the fact that controllers couldn't be moved to another hierarchy once hierarchies were populated.
-Another issue was that all controllers bound to a hierarchy were forced to have exactly the same view of the hierarchy.
+The issue is exacerbated by the fact that controllers couldn't be moved to aanalther hierarchy once hierarchies were populated.
+Aanalther issue was that all controllers bound to a hierarchy were forced to have exactly the same view of the hierarchy.
 It wasn't possible to vary the granularity depending on the specific controller.